samallen502/samallen502.github.io/README.md

         <script src="js/app.js" type="text/javascript" charset="utf-8"></script>
     The app.js file houses jQuery code.
 In just one line, I was able to fade in all content.
 This exemplifies jQuery's motto: "Write less.
 Do more!"
 Also, this supports the principle of unobtrusive JavaScript, as if for some reason app.js was blocked, the content would sitll show, although it would show in a less fancy manner.

-Later, I intend to add more JavaScript to provide functions that only JavaScript can perform, like proofreading a form before allowing submission within the "Business Inquiries" section.
+Later, I intend to add more JavaScript to provide functions that only JavaScript can perform, like proofreading a form before allowing submission within the "Business Inquiries" section and importing Treehouse achievements into the "Credibility" section.
 ```